 In a contracting economy, return on investment becomes more important than ever.
 Making sure every dollar works hard is the key to staying sustainable.
-Data is the best tool for understanding how effectively our marketing dollars are being spent and, again, the digital age works in our favour here because it’s a sea of data.
+Data is the best tool for understanding how effectively our marketing dollars are being spent and, again, the digital age works in our favor here because it’s a sea of data.

 Take the example above of using interactive video.
-Every interaction in a piece of video content generates insights into the behaviour of the viewer.
+Every interaction in a piece of video content generates insights into the behavior of the viewer.
 These insights go well beyond things like completion rates and view times to tell us what products, ideas and offers people actually respond to within the content.
 Using the information gleaned from interactive video tells us what customers want, essentially providing a blueprint for how to add value to the customer.
-Refining and optimising product offerings and future content to do this is key to an efficient business.
+Refining and optimizing product offerings and future content to do this is key to an efficient business.
 More than ever, right now, data is your friend.
 Embrace it and use it well.